War School of Kaunas: First three classes

 The school began operations on 8 March and on 1 April had an official opening ceremony attended by many officials, including Chairman of the Council of Lithuania Antanas Smetona and Minister of Defence Antanas Merkys.
 Its first class had 124 cadets who each received a monthly salary of 10 German marks and later 50 Lithuanian auksinas.
 This class was the youngest: cadets were mostly 17–19-year-olds.
 Cadets could choose their specialty: infantry, machine gun, artillery, cavalry, pioneer.
 In addition to their studies, the cadets also guarded various strategic objects if needed and participated in ceremonial events (e.g. inauguration of the first president).
 96 of them graduated on 6 July and later were promoted to lieutenants.
 The class was sent to the front in the Lithuanian Wars of Independence where five of them died and 28 were awarded the Order of the Cross of Vytis.

 The second class of 300 cadets began their studies on 31 July 1919.
 They were chosen from some 800 candidates.
 Due to particularly difficult situation in the front, the cadets guarded and patrolled Kaunas and participated in the liquidation of the coup d'état attempt by the Polish Military Organisation.
 Upon graduation on 16 December, 200 men were promoted to lieutenants and 24 to sub-lieutenants.
 Ten men of the second class died in the front, 15 were awarded the Order of the Cross of Vytis, and 23 received the Order of the Lithuanian Grand Duke Gediminas.
 The second class was joined by 34 cadets of the Military Aviation School.
 It was the only class of aviation students as the Military Aviation School was liquidated on 18 December.

 The third class of 152 cadets began their studies on 16 January 1920.
 At the time, there was a lull in the front and the lack of officers was less urgent.
 Therefore, the length of study was extended to one year.
 A new school statute was adopted in March which made the school a direct subordinate of the General Staff.
-When soldiers of Kaunas garrison, affected by poor living conditions and socialist revolutionary moods, began a mutiny on 21–23 February 1920, cadets were a reliable force that the government could use against the garrison.
+When soldiers of Kaunas garrison, affected by poor living conditions and socialist revolutionary moods, began a mutiny on 21–23 February 1920, the cadets were a reliable force that the government could use against the garrison.
 They also guarded the Constituent Assembly of Lithuania when it convened on 15 May.
 After Soviet Union handed Vilnius to Lithuania according to the Soviet–Lithuanian Peace Treaty, the school relocated to Vilnius on 25 September.
 There it took the abandoned building of the former Vilnius Military School of the Russian Empire.
 However, just two weeks later, it was forced to hastily evacuate back to Kaunas due to the Żeligowski's Mutiny leaving much of its supplies and equipment behind.
 In order to stop the Polish advance, 75 lieutenants and 7 sub-lieutenants from the third class were sent to the front on 17 October.